Vonksdesu/ZZZ-Mod-Fixer/README.md

 After you've copied these three things, place them in your custom folder.
 Then you put the folder you created in the main `Mods` folder, not the ZZZ mods folder directly.
 Then, you can run the `run-fixer.bat` file.

 > [!IMPORTANT]
-> Specifically for the version 2.0.0 revamps, you must use `run-fixer-gui.bat` instead of the CLI-based `run-fixer.bat`.
-After that, add two new files to your setup: `Jane.remapper.py` and `Dialyn.remapper.py`.
+> Specifically for the version 2.1.0, you must use `run-fixer-gui.bat` instead of the CLI-based `run-fixer.bat`.
+After that, add three new files to your setup: `zzz-mod-fixer-rollback.py`, `Jane.remapper.py` and `Dialyn.remapper.py`.
 You can find the source code in the [gui-version](https://github.com/Vonksdesu/ZZZ-Mod-Fixer/tree/gui-version) branch.

 ---